Biden promises to be 'a president for all Americans' - KION546

 “I will always fight for you.
 I will be watching.
 I will be listening.”

-Biden’s task has been complicated by the fact that Trump has still not conceded the election, had impeded the transition between administrations and was consumed in his final days with planning his own departure ceremony and weighing whom to pardon.
+Biden’s task has been complicated by the fact that Trump has still not conceded the election and impeded the transition between administrations.
 But Trump left the White House as a disgraced and diminished figure.
 CNN’s White House team has reported that although dozens of current and former officials had been invited to the Wednesday morning farewell ceremony, many declined to attend.
 Pence said his final goodbyes to Trump on Tuesday.

 Biden and Harris attended a service at the Cathedral of St. Matthew the Apostle in DC ahead of the inaugural ceremonies with Senate Majority Leader Mitch McConnell, Senate Minority Leader Chuck Schumer, House Speaker Nancy Pelosi and House Minority Leader Kevin McCarthy, in a show of unity and Biden’s intent to work with leaders from both parties.